Is kosher halal? This is a question that many Muslims might wonder about, given the similarities between the two dietary laws.

 There are 1.6 billion Muslims worldwide, and ~5 million who live in the U.S. All Muslims are required to adhere to halal practices and should know what options they have in grocery stores and restaurants.
 Jewish adherents are also required to follow kosher rules for food preparation.
 However, according to Pew Research Center, only an estimated 17% of Jews in the U.S. keep kosher.

-Halal food is defined based on the raw materials of the food, how food products were prepared, and how animals were harvested.
 In Arabic, halal means “lawful or permitted” and defines life practices as well as permissible food and drink.
 Halal isn’t narrowly defined and encompasses many staples included in modern diets as almost all products are permissible if prepared correctly.

 Kosher food is far more narrow in definition and is broken into three categories: dairy, meat, and pareve (non-animal products — fruit, vegetables, etc.) Disease-free, cloven-hoofed animals that chew their cud are the only animals safe to eat in kosher practices.